Ankle Arthritis Treatment Options

 Surgical Procedures for Ankle Arthritis Treatment

 When you have exhausted your other options, surgery may be needed.
 Depending on the severity of the damage to your ankle joint, two different procedures are available to help you.
 If the damage is minimal, this could be as easy as arthroscopy to clean the joint of any minor tears to the cartilage.
 On the other hand, if the cartilage has been damaged severely, creating bone on bone contact, a total joint replacement may be your best choice.
-The specialists at Colorado Springs Orthopaedic Group can effectively assess your needs and create the best plan for your ankle arthritis treatment.
+Dr. Brad Dresher, our foot and ankle orthopedic doctor at Colorado Springs Orthopaedic Group can effectively assess your needs and create the best plan for your ankle arthritis treatment.